 Notification events SHALL be able to include details where applicable (e.g. session progress information such as “Chat answered”).

-EDITOR NOTE: Some events will be self-included, meaning they contain all information the application requires for further processing.
-Others might require querying a resource, which URL SHALL be included in the event.
+EDITOR NOTE: It is foreseen that some events will be self-included, meaning they contain all information the application requires for further processing.
+Others might require querying a resource, which URL SHALL be included in the event notification.

 Examples (informative)